ssciwr/jove-performance/README.md

-# libjove
+# Performance Engineering Example: libjove

-Working GIT of the JOVE (high-performance parallelization of QC calculations through grid quadrature) Project at the Dreuw Group
-This library should be stand-alone if armadillo is installed.
-Use the do_configure script to set up your cmake environment.

-TODOs:
-- implement omni-grid class
-- implement simple 3d grid for visualization (?)
-- new parallelization scheme
-- HPC ready
+An example of how the serial and parallel performance of a numerical c++ code can be increased.

+Key concepts used here to increase the serial performance:

+- layout data and order loops to avoid cache misses
+- use a specialized linear algebra library to generate optimized code

+Key concepts used here to increase the parallel performance:

+- use a `reduction` pragma to ensure thread safety
+- collapse multiple loops to improve scaling for higher numbers of threads
+- use `dynamic` scheduling to share uneven workloads equally between threads
+- prevent the operating system from moving running threads between cores

-## Benchmark history
+## Serial Benchmark history

 The serial speed-up from each commit to the repo: